nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* For commands with prefixed parameters,

-   * Parameters can be in any order.<br>
+* Prefixed parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-   * If a parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a prefixed parameter is expected only once in the command but you specify it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

+* Parameters without prefix must strictly adhere to the order shown in the command.<br>

 </div>